How To Detect A Water Leak Under Concrete

 Look For Signs Of A Water Leak

-If there is no sign of a leak in the obvious spots, the issue is likely to be under concrete.
+If there is no sign of a leak in the obvious spots, then detecting a water can be difficult and the leak may be under concrete.
 There could be visual indications of this, such as pools of damp on carpets or flooring – this may be a sign that the leak beneath the concrete has spread though closer to the surface, and needs to be addressed immediately.

 There may also be other signs that there is an issue buried beneath the concrete; you may notice a sinkhole or abnormally damp patch close to the wall.
 The grass may grow in abundance over a path or passage, or you may notice water seeping up through the concrete – the porous nature of the material means that drips can make their way through.
 In some cases, you may also discover a cracked concrete slab – this can be the perfect chance for water to escape.